Belkadi-widad/QuantaMinds/README.md

   - The folder results: contains the dataframes, containing the evaluation metrics for each model or the architetcures.
   - The folder subdata: contains the files containing the image names that we took in our subdataset.

-- in the '/app' folder you will find the code related to the demo app.
+- in the '/app' folder you will find the code related to the demo app

 ### Project Presentation Deck: